Extreme depolarization for any spin: Anisotropic depolarization

 \subsubsection{$j=2$ or $N = 4$ qubits}

-We assume that the optimal initial $4$-qubit states are all $1$-anticoherent, which our numerics confirms, regardless of the final time $t^*$ and the depolarisation rates.
+We assume that the optimal initial $4$-qubit states are all $1$-anticoherent, which our numerics confirms, regardless of the final time $t^*$ and the depolarization rates.
 In~\cite{Bag15}, it was shown that any $1$-anticoherent $4$-qubit state can be brought by rotation to the form

 with $\mu\in\mathbb{C}$ and $\mathcal{N}$ a normalization constant.
 We can always find a critical state of the form~\eqref{mustate}.
-Indeed, by cancelling the derivative of the purity at time $t^*$ for the initial state \eqref{mustate} and solve for the real and imaginary parts of $\mu$, we find a critical value $\mu^*$ with $\mathrm{Re}(\mu^*)=0$ and
+Indeed, by canceling the derivative of the purity at time $t^*$ for the initial state \eqref{mustate} and solve for the real and imaginary parts of $\mu$, we find a critical value $\mu^*$ with $\mathrm{Re}(\mu^*)=0$ and

 Let us make some observations on this result.
-First, when $\gamma_{\perp z}=\gamma_z$, Eq.~\eqref{eq:optimal_state_N=4} reduces to $\mu^*=i\sqrt{2}$ and Eq.~\eqref{ACR} then gives $\mathcal{A}_2=1$, so that we recover the result of the previous section that, for isotropic depolarisation, the optimal state is at any time a $2$-anticoherent state.
-Next, the critical value \eqref{eq:optimal_state_N=4} exists only for times for which the argument in the square root is non negative, i.e.\ for $t^*>t^*_{\mu^*}$ with $t^*_{\mu^*}$ a time that depends only on the rates.
+First, when $\gamma_{\perp z}=\gamma_z$, Eq.~\eqref{eq:optimal_state_N=4} reduces to $\mu^*=i\sqrt{2}$ and Eq.~\eqref{ACR} then gives $\mathcal{A}_2=1$, so that we recover the result of the previous section that, for isotropic depolarization, the optimal state is at any time a $2$-anticoherent state.
+Next, the critical value \eqref{eq:optimal_state_N=4} exists only for times for which the argument in the square root is non-negative, i.e., for $t^*>t^*_{\mu^*}$ with $t^*_{\mu^*}$ a time that depends only on the rates.

 We show in Fig.~\ref{fig:N=4_z>xy} the evolution of the purity for the optimal state $\ket{\mu^*}$ for different values of $\gamma_{\perp z}/\gamma_{z}$ with $\gamma_{z}>\gamma_{\perp z}$.
 The vertical dashed lines, drawn at $t^*=t^*_{\mu^*}$, indicate the time at which the initial optimal state changes from the GHZ state to $|\mu^*\rangle$.
 Finally, we note that $\mu^*\to i\sqrt{2}$ when $t\to\infty$, meaning that the asymptotically optimal state always converges to the pure anticoherent state to order 2 given in Eq.~\eqref{eq:anticoherent_state}.
-The same type of behaviour can be seen in Fig.~\ref{fig:N=4_xy>z}, where we let $\gamma_z/\gamma_{\perp z}$ vary with $\gamma_{z}<\gamma_{\perp z}$.
+The same type of behavior can be seen in Fig.~\ref{fig:N=4_xy>z}, where we let $\gamma_z/\gamma_{\perp z}$ vary with $\gamma_{z}<\gamma_{\perp z}$.
 Here, the optimal state changes from the balanced Dicke state to $\ket{\mu^*}$.
 As all non-zero state multipoles of the balanced Dicke state have $M=0$, the purity decay is insensitive to the value of the rate $\gamma_z$.